ciwg/workshop-2024-09-24-mit-ai-roundtable-review/README.md

 ### Zero-Knowledge Proofs (ZKP)
 Examining how ZKPs can validate AI computations and data integrity, ensuring trust and security without revealing sensitive information.

+### Promise Theory and Semantic Spacetime in Decentralized AI
+Exploring how Mark Burgess' Promise Theory provides a framework for understanding agent interactions and commitments within decentralized AI systems.
+Semantic spacetime offers a conceptual model for organizing information and processes in a way that aligns with the distributed nature of decentralized architectures.
+This intersection enhances the coordination, reliability, and scalability of decentralized AI by leveraging principles of autonomous promise-keeping and meaningful data structuring.

 ---

 # Future Directions